OpenAI API optimization: reduce your costs significantly

 Model selection actually matters

-For classification, extraction, and summarization, GPT-3.5 works fine.
-Save GPT-4 for complex reasoning and specialized tasks.
+Most teams default to flagship models for everything without testing if they actually need them.
+For classification, extraction, and summarization, lightweight models work fine.
+Save premium models for complex reasoning and specialized tasks.

 Test your use cases.
 You will find 60-80% of your queries work fine on less expensive models.